 What is a Duffle Bag?

-The duffel bag is a cylindrical fabric bag with a drawstring closure at the top in its original form.
+The duffel bag by Evatac is a cylindrical fabric bag with a drawstring closure at the top in its original form.
 Still, the name is currently used to designate a range of soft-sided bags that are frequently referred to as a 'weekender.'
 Duffel bags are available in a wide range of sizes, styles, colors, and features.
 Certain duffel bags are water-resistant, weather-resistant, and phthalate-free for easy handling.
 External Pockets, internal pockets, cushioned backpack straps, shoulder straps, compression straps, main compartments, and zippers are among the numerous features that keep your valuables safe.
 Duffle bags are handy for keeping dirty laundry or sports gear separate from clean clothing, food items separate from electronics, and much more.